llambda/malt/design.md

 cli connects to the master on the master's websocket / http port (?)

-master sends tasks as JSON:
+Master sends tasks as JSON:

 {
 	"id": 1,
 	"eval": " os.hostname(); "
 }

-minion returns task results as JSON:
+Minions return task results as JSON:

 {
 	"id": 1,